-Línea Directa is also a leader in the digital transformation of the insurance sector, facilitating society's transition to digitalisation, stance in the fight against climate change and is committed to promoting renewable energies.
+The Environment section describes how Línea Directa takes a stance in the fight against climate change and is committed to promoting renewable energies.
 The company carries out different actions in this regard: it calculates its carbon footprint and reduces and offsets this footprint in scopes 1 and 2, carries out environmental volunteering activities, has an ISO 14001-certified environmental management system and an ISO 50001-certified energy efficiency system, among many other measures.